-ARCHBOLD 5ASC-744; BLACKSTONE'S E4.31; SENTENCING REFERENCER §58
+- 1. By virtue of s.278 and schedule 13 additional restrictions are placed upon "offenders of particular concern", ie those convicted of certain serious sexual offences and terrorism offences.
+The full list of offences is set out in schedule 13 SA 2020. - 2.
+These provisions apply if D is convicted of a schedule 13 offence, was aged 18 or over at the commission of the offence, and the court imposes an immediate custodial sentence which is not a life sentence or an extended sentence.

+Term of the order

-- 1. By virtue of s.278 and Sch.13 additional restrictions are placed upon "offenders of particular concern" i.e. those convicted of certain serious sexual offences and terrorism offences.
-The full list of offences is set out in SA 2020 Sch.13. - These provisions apply if D is convicted of a Sch.13 offence, was aged 18 or over at the commission of the offence, and the court imposes an immediate custodial sentence which is not a life sentence or an extended sentence. - 3.
-The Court of Appeal gave guidance in LF^{107} to the effect that if the court would otherwise have proposed to impose a suspended sentence order, then it should impose a community order instead to avoid conflict between the suspended sentence order and the "offender of particular concern order". - 4.
-Once the court has decided to impose a sentence of imprisonment, the term of the "offender of particular concern order" must be equal to the aggregate of the "appropriate custodial term" and an additional period of one year during which the offender will be subject to licence.
-The "appropriate custodial term" is the term which the court considers will ensure that the sentence is appropriate. - 5.
-The term of the overall sentence must not exceed the statutory maximum applicable at the date of the commission of the offence. - 6.
+- 3. Once the court has decided to impose a sentence of imprisonment, the term of the "offender of particular concern order" must be equal to the aggregate of the "appropriate custodial term" and an additional period of one year during which the offender will be subject to licence.
+The "appropriate custodial term" is the term which the court considers will ensure that the sentence is appropriate. - 4.
+The term of the overall sentence must not exceed the statutory maximum applicable at the date of the commission of the offence. - 5.
 The appropriate custodial term will usually be the term commensurate with the seriousness of the offence.
+Certain sexual offences which have now been repealed have low maximum sentences which will require a reduction to the appropriate custodial term in order to accommodate the mandatory one-year licence period.

+Release from immediate custodial sentence

-Certain sexual offences which have now been repealed have low maximum sentences which will require a reduction to the appropriate custodial term in order to accommodate the mandatory one-year licence period. - 7.
-When the offender has served one half of the custodial term the case will be referred to the Parole Board for consideration whether and on what terms it may be safe to order release on licence. - 8.
-The offender must be released at the latest at the end of the custodial term but will then be on licence for the remainder of the custodial term (if any) and the additional licence period of one year. - 9.
-The provision is designed to ensure that: - (1) offenders convicted of offences in the Schedule are always referred to the Parole Board for consideration of licence; and - (2) there is always a minimum period of one year to be served on licence even if the offender has served the entire custodial term in custody.
+- 6. When the offender has served two-thirds of the custodial term the case will be referred to the Parole Board for consideration whether and on what terms it may be safe to order release on licence. - The offender must be released at the latest at the end of the custodial term but will then be on licence for the remainder of the custodial term (if any) and the additional licence period of one year. - 8.
+The provision is designed to ensure that: - (1) offenders convicted of offences in the schedule serve at least two-thirds of the custodial sentence; and - (2) there is always a minimum period of one year to be served on licence even if the offender has served the entire custodial term in custody.

+Suspended sentence order

+9. A special custodial sentence for offenders of particular concern ma ay be suspended: John .
+154 ٠. , topoolal cactoalal or particular corrections ay 20 000ponuoun 00 /////

+- 10. The following points are important to note from the decision in John: - (1) A special custodial sentence for offenders of particular concern is a sentence of imprisonment for the purposes of s.277 SA 2020. - (2) If the term of the custodial sentence was not more than two years, it could therefore be suspended. - (3) The limit of two years applies to the aggregate of the appropriate custodial term and the further one-year licence period. - (4) A suspended sentence pursuant to s.278 would only therefore be lawful if the custodial term did not exceed 12 months. - (5) Therefore, it would only be in exceptional circumstances that a suspended sentence order would be appropriate in a case in which s.278 required a special custodial sentence.